 In my role as Systems Manager for Early Childhood Region 1, I work to support collaboration between schools, early childhood educators, family support services, community members, and families so that we can ensure our young children thrive.

-I earned a Masters of Public Health from the Rollins School of Public Health, Emory University in 2011 and a Bachelors of Art in Biotechnology and Molecular Biology with a minor in Geography from Assumption College in 2009.
+I earned a Master of Public Health from the Rollins School of Public Health, Emory University in 2011 and a Bachelor of Arts in Biotechnology and Molecular Biology with a minor in Geography from Assumption College in 2009.

 In my spare time I enjoy finding the best ice cream spots, paddleboarding, hiking, gardening, and spending time with my dogs.

 “To laugh often and much; to win the respect of intelligent people and the affection of children; to earn the appreciation of honest critics and endure the betrayal of false friends; to appreciate beauty, to find the best in others; to leave the world a little better; whether be a healthy child, a garden patch or a redeemed social condition; to know even one life has breathed easier because you have lived.
 This is the meaning of success.” -Ralph Waldo Emerson